atreyasha/spp-explainability/docs/develop.md

     2. Long-term

-        1.  current slurm considerations

-            1.  activate cuda-8.0 in sbatch scripts explicitly

-            2.  use debug mode and low runtime for quick slurm runs

-            3.  make list of all useful commands for slurm

-        2.  update metadata in scripts later with new workflows, eg. with help scripts, comments describing functionality and readme descriptions for git hooks
+        1.  update metadata in scripts later with new workflows, eg. with help scripts, comments describing functionality and readme descriptions for git hooks

-        3.  add pydocstrings to all functions for improved documentation
+        2.  add pydocstrings to all functions for improved documentation

-        4.  add MIT license when made public
+        3.  add MIT license when made public

+        4.  make list of all useful commands for slurm

 2. SoPa++